Who we are

 All contributors receive one-on-one guidance in writing for the public over multiple drafts, culminating in publicly accessible (and widely publicized) articles and blog posts published online.

-Writers can stay for one piece or for years, and after at least three published pieces may apply to become regular contributors with monthly assignments like those folks below.
+Writers can stay for one piece or for years, and after at least three published pieces may apply to become regular contributors with monthly assignments.
 Since starting in 2008, we've worked with hundreds of contributors (take a look!).
 We welcome any Northwestern scientists interesting in writing about their own work as well as those looking to write (and think!) about something other than life in the lab.